yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/01-node-ecosystem/README.md

 ## NodeJS
 NodeJS is an open source framework for writing javascript on your operating system.
 Node is compromised of the **V8** Javascript runtime, and the **NodeAPIs**.
 V8 is the Javascript runtime developed for the Chrome browser, and is written in C and C++.
 The Node APIs are writtend in C, C++, and Javascript.
 Node was developed to enabled developers to easily write code with asynchronous input and output (IO).
 In many other langauges asyncronous IO creates a lot of work for developers, and can be error prone.
 Node uses an event loop driven non-blocking architecture, that enables node to have a very low overhead when it is not running.
 Node has an increadibly rich ecosystem of packages available through the Node Package Manager (NPM).

-#### Testing and TDD
-* test driven development
-* TDD relies on a very short development cycle
-  * this encourages developers to create small, testable, features
-* TDD process
-  * make a plan for the feature(s) needed to make your program work
-  * choose a feature to implement
-  * write code that tests that feature's behavior
-  * your tests should fail - the feature has not been implemented yet
-  * create the feature
-  * your tests should pass - the feature has been implemented
-  * refactor for optimization
-  * your tests should still pass - the behavior of your featured should not have changed
-    * this is process is referred to as **red, green, refactor**
-  * **red** - the test is written, but fails
-  * **green** - the test passes - the feature has been implemented
+## Test Driven Development
+Test driven development (TDD) is a methodology for writing code.
+TDD relies on a very short development cycle, this means that it expects developers to create small testable features.
+TDD can speed up development time, validate the integrity of new code, and help developers understand their goals.
+TDD is brokend down in to the three steps called **RED**, **GREEN**, and **REFACTOR**.

+###### RED
+Make a plan for the code that needs to be written, in order to solve your goal.
+Write tests that will run that code and check for expected behaviors.
+At this point if you run your tests, they should fail (red).

+###### GREEN
+Write code to pass the specifcations of your tests, without making it perfect.
+If you succeed, when you run your tests they should pass (green)

+###### REFACTOR
-  * **refactor** - the code runs better and all tests still pass
+Refactor your code for speed, memory optimization, and most important **readability**.
+Your tests should still pass after this step.

-#### Mocha
-* what is MochaJS?
-  * feature rich JS testing framework
-  * gives us access to use `describe` and `it` blocks for greater abstraction
-  * globally install MochaJS: `npm install -g mocha`
-* what are assertions?
-  * expressions that encapsulate logic and are evaluated in a targeted test
-  * we create assertion tests to check against our logic
-* difference between unit, e2e, and integration testing
-  * e2e: tests if the flow of an application, from start to finish, works as expected
-  * unit: smallest testable parts of an application are tested
-  * integration: phase of testing where individual modules are combined and tested as a group

 <!--links -->
 [about nodejs]: https://nodejs.org/en/about/